Gunslinger (film): Home media

-Gunslinger was released on DVD by Optimum Home Entertainment on September 15, 2008, as part of Roger Corman: The Collection, which included five other Corman-directed films: Five Guns West, The Haunted Palace, The Premature Burial, The Masque of Red Death and Wild Angels.
-The Mystery Science Theater 3000 episode featuring Gunslinger has been released twice: once as part of Rhino Home Video's Mystery Science Theater 3000 Collection, Volume 6 which included three other episodes from the series, and once by Shout!
+Gunslinger was released on DVD by Optimum Home Entertainment on September 15, 2008 as part of Roger Corman: The Collection, which includes five other Corman films: Five Guns West, The Haunted Palace, The Premature Burial, The Masque of Red Death and Wild Angels.
+The Mystery Science Theater 3000 episode featuring Gunslinger has been released twice: once as part of Rhino Home Video's Mystery Science Theater 3000 Collection, Volume 6, and once by Shout!
 Factory as a standalone disc.

 In popular culture

-Gunslinger was featured in a fifth-season episode of Mystery Science Theater 3000, a comedy television series.
-The show features a human and his robot creations watching bad films while providing a running commentary which mocks it.
-Gunslinger was the eleventh episode of the fifth season, which was broadcast on Comedy Central on October 9, 1993.
-Gunslinger was the penultimate episode for series creator and host Joel Hodgson, who left the show at the end of the next episode, Mitchell.
+Gunslinger was featured in a fifth-season episode of the comedy television series Mystery Science Theater 3000 in 1993.
+It was the penultimate episode for series creator and host Joel Hodgson, who left the show after the next episode, Mitchell.

-Actor and writer Kevin Murphy, who provides the voice and puppetry of Tom Servo in the series, spoke disparagingly about the film in the book Mystery Science Theater 3000: The Amazing Colossal Episode Guide, writing, "One of my darkest fears is that I'll one day make my own film, my story, my direction, my own crystalline vision of something so universal, it must needs be shared with the world on the silver screen.
+Actor and writer Kevin Murphy, who provides the voice and puppetry of Tom Servo in the series, spoke disparagingly about the film in the book Mystery Science Theater 3000: The Amazing Colossal Episode Guide: "One of my darkest fears is that I'll one day make my own film, my story, my direction, my own crystalline vision of something so universal, it must needs be shared with the world on the silver screen.
 And I make the movie, and it turns out like Gunslinger, or any other Corman film—turgid, insipid, clichéd, confusing, every opportunity for artistic expression intentionally ignored."